 - Section (a) is what the guest will be paying to rent out the property for the rental term established in step 3.
-First, write the rental rate ($) for each night (third field), followed by the total number (#) of days the guest will be living in the property, and finally, multiply the rate by the number of days and enter the result in the “equal to $…” field.
+First, provide the rental rate ($) for each night (third field), followed by the total number (#) of days the guest will be living in the property, and finally, multiply the rate by the number of days and enter the result in the “equal to $…” field.

 - Section (b) is where the landlord includes other costs included in the total rental price.
-If there are any applicable costs, check the appropriate box, and write the total cost ($) of the fee.
+If there are any applicable costs, check the appropriate box, and enter the total cost ($) of the fee.
 Any unique or unlisted costs can be written in the “Other” field.

 - Section (d) is where all of the costs should be added up.